-Florida Statutes, Chapter 61.13 (3) outlines the rules and guidelines for child custody and visitation arrangements.
-All family cases with minor children must establish a “parenting plan”.
-This plan defines how the parents will share and be responsible for the daily tasks associated with the upbringing of the child, the time-sharing schedule arrangements that specify the time the child will spend with each parent, and which parent is responsible for health care and school related matters.
-Time-Sharing is Florida’s term for visitation schedule.
+All family cases with minor children must establish a parenting plan.
+This plan defines how the parents will share and be responsible for the daily tasks associated with the upbringing of the child.
+Additionally, it outlines the time-sharing schedule arrangements, and specifies the parent that is responsible for health care and school related matters.

 Joint Custody, or Joint Parental Responsibility

 Florida public policy assumes that it’s in the best interest of the child for the parents to have joint custody.
 In a typical joint custody scenario, both parents will be responsible for the child’s welfare and upbringing.

 Sometimes the court will leave certain responsibilities and decisions as a joint matter, though some day-to-day decisions may be distributed to only one parent.
 The statute governing child custody lists the following guidelines: